-Studying A-Level Physical Education will give you a fantastic insight into the amazing world of sports performance.
+Studying a Cambridge Technical Extended Certificate in Sport and Physical Activity will give you a fantastic insight into the amazing world of sport.
 The course offers a multi-disciplined approach to the study of physical education.
 You will learn the reasons why we do things and why some people outperform others, mentally and physically.
 You will also delve into the ethical considerations behind the use of drugs and the influence that modern technology is having in and on physical activity and sport.
 The course is extremely diverse, allowing you to explore and enhance your own physical ability in addition to bridging the gap between the arts and the sciences.

-Why study Physical Education at More House?
+Why study Sport at More House?

-Many students study PE as they realise the importance of studying a subject that they enjoy.
-If you're passionate about sport, driven to find out how you can improve your performance, interested in the biological processes that allow our bodies to push themselves to their physical peak and keen to understand what gives Olympic champions the psychological edge over their competitors then A-Level PE is for you!
+Many students study Sport as they realise the importance of studying a subject that they enjoy.
+The course allows you to learn more about how you can improve your performance, those with an interest in the biological processes that allow our bodies to push themselves to their physical peak or keen to understand what gives Olympic champions the psychological edge over their competitors then this course is the right choice for you!
 Our commitment and rigour in teaching will enable you to feel confident and secure in the knowledge required to be successful in this subject.
 As a department, we have consistently secured top grades for our students.